Skip to content

 Hidden cost of lease overage

 15-25p per overage mile is standard.
 5,000 miles over allowance is 750-1,250 extra — often the difference between 'lease saves money' and 'lease costs more'.
-Underestimating real annual mileage is the most common mistake.
+Underestimating real annual mileage is the most frequent oversight.

 Run it with sensible defaults

 Using monthly lease cost of 350, equivalent monthly ownership of 400, annual mileage allowance of 10,000, per-mile overage of 0.15, the calculation works out to 14,000 miles.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Monthly Lease Cost, Equivalent Monthly Ownership, Annual Mileage Allowance, and Per-Mile Overage — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works